 Things to Consider

-Home page – in most cases this will be the page that Google considers for most searches that occur in your immediate area for services you provide.
+In most cases this will be the page that Google considers for most searches that occur in your immediate area for services you provide.
 Be sure to include details about your services.
 Tell the story of your business.
 Highlight your accolades and community organizations and events you’ve been a part of.
 Showcase reviews.
 Review the page to ensure you are focusing on expertise, authority and trust.

-Service pages – you should have a separate web page for every service that you offer.
+You should have a separate web page for every service that you offer.
 Be detailed and specific about the service.
 If you can, cover your process, what the customer can expect, how long it usually takes and any other details that will demonstrate your expertise.

-Areas served pages – in Google’s eyes, painting contractors are considered service area businesses.
+In Google’s eyes, painting contractors are considered service area businesses.
 That basically means that you work in a broad area instead of having a brick and mortar location where customers go to get work done.
 Because of the wide coverage area, it can be difficult for painting contractor websites to show up in more than two or three towns or cities that they serve.
 By creating specific pages for each town or city you serve you can give yourself the best chance to search well in that town or city.
 Include some highlights of your services on those pages.
 Of course, the more specific details you can include about the town or city the more likely that page will search well there.
 If you can, include photos of work you’ve done there, as well as reviews from customers.

 With this solid understanding of the foundation of SEO and what you can do to help your website perform well, I hope you’ve taken some action items that can help you dominate search in your area.
 Like with nearly everything, there is more you can do but it all starts with a strong foundation.

 It is important to note that when it comes to the overall success of your website you also need to factor in design, user experience and calls to action.
 Even a website with stellar SEO will be a failure if a visitor clicks away every time they get there.